icukovic/gingerbill.org-source/content/article/2021-07-05-value-propagation-experiment.md

 And my hypothesis for this phenomenon is due to the very nature of this "degenerative type".

 Now a design judgement is to be made when designing a language: is such a concept worth it for the problems it intrinsically has.
 For Odin, I do not think it was worth it.
-In Odin's, errors are just values, and not something special.
+In Odin, errors are just values, and not something special.
 For other languages?
 That's another thing.
 For Odin, I have found that having an error value type defined per package is absolutely fine (and ergonomic too), and minimizes, but cannot remove, the problem value propagation across library boundaries.

 ## Summary